Rex Walters

-Rex Andrew Walters Sr. (born March 12, 1970) is an American professional basketball coach and former player who last served as an assistant coach for the Charlotte Hornets of the National Basketball Association (NBA).
+Rex Andrew Walters Sr. (born March 12, 1970) is an American professional basketball coach and former player who last served as an assistant coach for the Charlotte Hornets of the National Basketball Association (NBA).He currently is the Head Coach at Regis University.
 Previously, he was the associate head coach at Wake Forest University under Danny Manning.
 Prior to Wake Forest, he spent time at Nevada under Eric Musselman.
 He has made head coaching stops with the Grand Rapids Drive (NBA G-League), the University of San Francisco and Florida Atlantic University.